 Are you trying to decide on the best school bag for your child?
 Along with it being stylish enough for them to wear, there are a few other essential elements to consider.
-As a parent of 2 children, one in primary school and another in secondary school, here are my tips on picking the best school bags for your child, to ensure comfort, safety and style!
+As a parent of 2 children, in primary and secondary school, here are my tips on picking the best school bags for your child, to ensure comfort, safety and style!
 This article is brought to you in association with schoolbooks.ie, for all your back to school needs.

 #1.
 Weight of School Books